stonefl/stonefl.github.io/_posts/2019-03-19-install-hortonworks-hdp-3-1-0-on-cluster-of-vmware-virtual-machines.md

   - Hadoop
   - Big Data
 ---
 This post describes the process of installing Hortontworks HDP 3.1.0 on a cluster of three VMWare virtual machines.
-The process includes three major steps: 1) set up the cluster environemnt; 2) set up a local repository for both Ambari and HDP stacks; 3) install HDP stacks through Ambari server.
+The process includes four major steps: 1) set up the cluster environemnt; 2) set up a local repository for both Ambari and HDP stacks; 3) Install Ambari server and agent; 4) install, configure and deploy the cluster.
 You can follow this process to install other versions.
 Please check product versions through Hortonworks support matrix: https://supportmatrix.hortonworks.com/